St George in the East (parish): Governance

 St George in the East, in early decades especially also referred to as St George Middlesex; had for centuries been part of Stepney in the Tower division of the Ossulstone hundred of Middlesex.
-It was split off as a separate combined secular and ecclesiastical parish as all were in 1729 and had a population of 47,157 by 1881.
+It was split off as a separate combined secular and ecclesiastical parish 1729 by the Wapping Stepney Act 1728 (2 Geo.
+2. c.
+30), and had a population of 47,157 by 1881.
 Aside from co-government with London County Council from its 1889 inception, local government was through the Vestry of the Parish of St George from 1855 to 1900.
 Following the Poor Law Amendment Act 1834, it was constituted a Poor Law unit for rate collection and administration (including distributions) from 1836.

 The parish vestry became a local authority in the Metropolis in 1855, nominating one member to the co-governing Metropolitan Board of Works.

-Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St George in the East was divided into two wards (electing vestrymen): No. 1 or North (18) and No. 2 or South (18).
+Under the Metropolis Management Act 1855 (18 & 19 Vict. c.
+120) any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St George in the East was divided into two wards (electing vestrymen): No. 1 or North (18) and No. 2 or South (18).

 The board of works was replaced by the directly elected London County Council in 1889 and its area of responsibly became the County of London.
 St George in the East became part of the Metropolitan Borough of Stepney in 1900 and was abolished as a civil parish in 1927.
 The vestry hall was on Cable Street and today has non-governmental use.

 Stepney Borough took over the defunct civil parish in 1927, then under the new model of government, Tower Hamlets Borough Council was assigned its functions in 1965.

 Although the area is no longer a civil parish, there remains a smaller ecclesiastical (church) parish.